TRUE SPIRITUAL GROWTH (Part 2)

 This is real spiritual growth!

-Prayer: My Dear Heavenly Father, I am so excited to know that my spirit is already ultimately redeemed and that my soul and body will be fully saved at the coming of Jesus Christ.
+Prayer: My Dear Heavenly Father, I am so excited to know that my spirit is already completely redeemed and that my soul and body will be fully redeemed at the coming of Jesus Christ.
 My Dear Holy Spirit, teach and help me to increasingly renew my mind and discipline my body while waiting for the physical return or revelation of my Lord Jesus Christ, in Jesus’ name.
 Amen.